proencode/fedora-sh/11-markdown-translate-EN-to-KO/medium/2204_springboot_react_3e/03-101 Setting Up the Environment and Tools - Backend.md

 The execution of the application starts from the main method, as in standard Java applications.

-Important Note
+> Important Note
+>

-It is recommended that you locate the main application class in the root package above other classes.
+> It is recommended that you locate the main application class in the root package above other classes.
 A common reason for an application not working correctly is due to Spring Boot being unable to find some critical classes.
+{.is_info}

 # Spring Boot development tools